-- Can you print a certificate for each child?
-You can also give a small prize like a medal. - Give every team an award or just give one to the overall School Champions.
+• You can print a certificate for each child.
+You can also give a small prize like a medal.

+- Give every team an award or just give one to the overall School Champion.
 It depends on how many teams you have. - A fun way to recognize teams is a high-five line involving all the teams.